gustavom2998/learning_rust/rust_book/3_programming_concepts/1_variables_and_mutability.md

 # Variables and Mutability

 By default, rust variables are immutable.
-Variables can be made into mutable variabels - and we can explore reasons to favor immutability and why sometimes we require mutability.
+Variables can be made into mutable variables - and we can explore reasons to favor immutability and why sometimes we require mutability.

 We will create a new project called variables: `cargo new variables`